-In a stylized model of the EMU, where centralized and national policy authorities strategically interact, we show that ‘quantitative easing’ (QE) operates as an indirect risk-sharing mechanism that could improve EMU stability and the welfare of (a part of the) member states.
-We consider global financial instability and its impact on the sovereign debts of peripheral countries.
-On the one hand, QE reallocates a part of the cost of stabilizing the EMU from the periphery to the core; on the other hand, it partially internalizes the fact that monetary union stabilization is a public good.
-The rationale of our finding is that QE policies reduce the cost of fiscal adjustment in the peripheral countries and incentivize consolidation of their public balance sheets.
-Conversely, QE is not required in the core; it thus comes at a cost for central countries.
+In this paper we examine global financial instability and its impact on the sovereign debts of peripheral countries in a stylized model of the European Economic and Monetary Union (EMU), where centralized and national policy authorities strategically interact.
+We show that active monetary policies might operate as indirect risk-sharing mechanisms that improve EMU stability and the welfare of (a part of the) member states.
+The European Central Bank (ECB) partially internalizes the fact that the monetary union’s stability is a public good by reallocating a part of the cost of stabilizing the EMU from the periphery to the core countries.
+In this respect, unconventional monetary policies such as ‘quantitative easing’ are more effective than traditional monetary policies centered on ex-post interest rate adjustments.
+The rationale of our findings is that unconventional monetary policies decrease the cost of fiscal interventions in the peripheral countries and incentivize the consolidation of their public balance sheets; these same unconventional policies produce positive externalities but also come at a cost for central countries.

 |Sovereign debt crisis, fiscal consolidation, and active central bankers.final_.pdf||381.14 KB|